 Please do not approach or congregate at any range, unless a PVGC Range Safety Officer (RSO) for that range/match is present.
 If the RSO is not present, please wait outside the gate.
 If the gate is open when you arrive and an RSO from another match is present, please wait outside the gate for the Match Director/RSO for your match to arrive before proceeding to the range…. then make contact with him/her and follow his/her directions.
 This has become a problem/causes confusion when there are two PVGC matches held on the same day.
-Please do not remove firearms from your car or bring them forward until directed by the RSO for the particular match you are involved in.
+Please do not remove firearms from your car or bring them forward until directed by the RSO or Match Director for the particular match you are involved in.
 With your help, we can keep this sport safe.
 If you follow these two rules when arriving, it is pretty much IMPOSSIBLE to be doing the WRONG or unsafe thing!!
 Thanks!!
-Please NOTE that we will appreciate/welcome any and all help in setting up the range if you DO CHOOSE to come before 8:00 AM, as that will aid us in getting things ready to get the match started off ON TIME!!!

 Smallbore Silhouette Rimfire Match Description